Adityasahoo7/AdityaSahoo7/README.md

 ---

 ## 🧠 About Me
-- 💼 .NET Full Stack Developer with hands-on experience in building end-to-end web applications
+- 💼 .NET Full Stack Developer with hands-on experience in building end-to-end AI based web applications
 - ⚙️ Strong expertise in backend development using ASP.NET Core & RESTful APIs
 - 🎯 Skilled in designing responsive and dynamic frontends using Angular
 - 🗄️ Proficient in database design, optimization & query performance using SQL Server